-When the Hazard Advisor map layer and Profile Corridor are both displayed, the Profile Corridor shows the highest-point markers along each leg and all obstacles along the route that present a hazard at the current altitude (or the current setting of the Altitude Slider).
+When the Hazard Advisor map layer and Profile Corridor are both displayed, the Profile Corridor shows the highest-point markers along each leg, and all obstacles along the route that present a hazard to your aircraft at its current altitude (or the current setting of the Altitude Slider).
 The minimum height of obstacles displayed, and their color, depends on the Hazard Altitudes setting.